Houston Brick Club is a varied group of people who enjoy building, displaying, and collecting anything made from LEGO® parts.

 Please see our Events page for information about specific activities.

 Houston Brick Club was originally known as TexLUG-Houston.
 “TexLUG” stands for Texas LEGO® Users Group.
 There are other similar LUGs in in Austin, San Antonio, and Dallas/Ft.
 Worth.
 In addition, Texas Brick Railroad is a state-wide LEGO® Users Group with a focus on trains.
 In 2019 the group simplified its name to Houston Brick Club.

-Houston Brick Club members are currently planning Brick Rodeo, a four-day LEGO® fan convention and exhibition, to be held July 2021.
+Every summer, Houston Brick Club members help put on Brick Rodeo, a four-day LEGO® fan convention and exhibition.
 More information can be found at BrickRodeo.com.

 Can I join Houston Brick Club?

 Of course!
 Houston Brick Club is open to anyone who enjoys LEGO® products.
 All you need to do is come to a meeting or event and introduce yourself.
 We are family-friendly, but we do ask that anyone under 18 bring an adult with them to participate in any of our activities.

 Most of our internal communication about meetings and other events is done using using Google Groups.
 To request access to the group forum, please click here.
 We also have a Facebook group, found here.

 “LUG”: stands for LEGO® User Group .. a collection of people who get together and build, talk about, and collect LEGO®.